zbirow/Yuffin-Archive/README.md

 2.  **How to Use:**
     *   Click the "Select .yuf Container" button to load your archive.
     *   The list of videos will appear automatically.
-    *   Click any video in the list to begin playback instantly.
+    *   Click any video/audio in the list to begin playback instantly.

 ## 📜 License